Westamerica Bancorporation (WABC): History, Ownership, Mission, How It Works & Makes Money

 Westamerica Bancorporation's Operational Framework

-- Loan Origination: Underwriting and originating loans for businesses and individuals, focusing on credit quality and risk management.
+• Loan Origination: Underwriting and originating loans for businesses and individuals, with a strong focus on credit quality and risk management.
+As of September 30, 2025, nonperforming assets were remarkably low at just $2.6 million.

-- Investment Portfolio Management: Managing an investment portfolio to generate income and manage interest rate risk.
+• Investment Portfolio Management: Actively managing a portfolio of investments to generate income and mitigate interest rate risk, balancing yield with liquidity needs.

 Westamerica Bancorporation's Strategic Advantages